corley/ng-startup-documentation/docs/08-graphics-layout.md

 ```

-Assets are atuomatically moved by Grunt to bin and build folders during compiling.
+Assets are automatically moved by Grunt to `dist` folders during building and compiling.